 Non-valuable belongings can be left in the reserved area.

 Where to arrive

-Instruct your bus drivers to park parallel to the Bus Zone.
+Instruct your bus drivers to park parallel to the Bus Zone, not across the front entrance.
 Our Education Officers will meet you there to let you in at your scheduled arrival time.

 Please arrive on time as late arrival will reduce break or session times.

 We wish all our visitors, including schools, have a positive experience so ask that some preparatory discussion with your students is undertaken regarding respect and care for animals.